Spatially Adaptive SWIPT with Pinching Antenna under Probabilistic LoS Blockage: System Model

 \subsection{System Network}

-Consider a dielectric waveguide of length $L$, excited by a fixed transmitter (feed) located at $\boldsymbol{\psi}_0 = (0, 0, z_p)$, as shown in Fig. \ref{fig_sys}.
-The waveguide serves as the primary medium for guiding electromagnetic waves from the transmitter to the desired location \cite{xu2025blockage}.
-A movable PA is designed to slide along this waveguide, allowing it to be positioned at any point $x \in [0, L]$ with its physical coordinates given by $\boldsymbol{\psi}_{\rm p} = (x, 0, z_p)$.
+Consider a dielectric waveguide of length $L$, excited by a fixed transmitter (feed point) located at $\boldsymbol{\psi}_0 = (0, 0, z_p)$, as shown in Fig. \ref{fig_sys}.
+The waveguide serves as the primary medium for guiding electromagnetic waves from the transmitter to the desired location.
+A movable PA slides along the waveguide and can be positioned at any point $x \in [0, L]$ with physical coordinates $\boldsymbol{\psi}_{\rm p} = (x, 0, z_p)$.

 The PA acts as a controllable radiating element that couples energy from the waveguide’s guided mode into free space, enabling SWIPT to the user.
 By adjusting the PA’s position along the waveguide, the system achieves spatial reconfigurability to adapt to dynamic channel conditions and LoS blockages.
-At the receiver, a PS-based SWIPT architecture divides the received signal into two streams for ID and EH, respectively.

-The transmitted signal reaches the user terminal situated at $\boldsymbol{\psi}_{\rm u} = (x_{\rm u}, y_u, 0)$, where $x_{\rm u}$ is aligned on the waveguide axis.
-Upon reaching the user terminal, the received signal is processed through a power splitter with a splitting ratio $\rho$.
-Specifically, a fraction $\rho \in [0,1]$ of the received power is allocated to ID, and the remaining fraction $(1-\rho)$ is used for EH.
-This dual functionality of the PA ensures that the user terminal can receive data and harvest energy simultaneously.
+The transmitted signal is then directed towards the user located at $\boldsymbol{\psi}_{\rm u} = (x_{\rm u}, y_u, 0)$, where $x_{\rm u}$ is aligned with the waveguide axis.
+At the user, a PS-based SWIPT architecture is employed with a PS ratio $\rho \in [0,1]$.
+Specifically, a fraction $\rho$ of the received power is allocated to ID, and the remaining fraction $(1-\rho)$ is used for EH.
+Such a flexible transmission paradigm facilitates the user to simultaneously decode information and harvest energy from the same received signal.